dgasmith/opt_einsum/docs/getting_started/backends.md

 Both [pytorch](https://pytorch.org) and [cupy](https://cupy.chainer.org/)
 offer numpy-like, GPU-enabled arrays which execute eagerly rather than requiring any compilation.
-If they are installed, no steps are required to utilize them other than specifiying the `backend` keyword:
+If they are installed, no steps are required to utilize them other than specifying the `backend` keyword:

 ```python
 expr(*xs, backend='torch')